 Retention is top of mind for employers and service practitioners.
 Supervisors and HR departments are both concerned with turnover rates to try to decrease loss due to recruiting, training, and productivity and to improve work culture.
 Employers often cite absenteeism as the common cause for turnover, usually observing transportation, personal health, or childcare as consistent barriers.
 Service providers and program managers want to see their participants thrive on their employment pathway and record positive impact metrics on the effectiveness of their program.

 So why is retention such a challenge?
 For many individuals that we work with, they are surpassing multiple barriers such as a lack of hard and soft skills, personal challenges, and a history of inconsistent job history.
 Social Enterprises work to address these barriers, but leaving the supportive work environment poses a challenge for many.
 The reality is, most of these individuals are still low income workers, they must now navigate the approaching benefit cliff, and their new work environment.

-- Still poor
+- Still finding economically mobility

 - Benefit cliffs